saraphina1/saraphina1/README.md

 - 👋 Hi, I’m @saraphina1
-- 👀 I’m interested in coding
+- 👀 I’m a Frontend Developer
-- 🌱 I’m currently learning how to code
+- 🌱 I’m open to Frontend jobs
-- 💞️ I’m looking to collaborate with programmers
+- 💞️ I’m looking to collaborate with other Developers

 <!---
 saraphina1/saraphina1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.